sdominique43/Genesis/README.md

 # Genesis
-This is a project created for out software engineering class
+This is a project created for our software engineering class